kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

-While it is often a good approximation that thickness of a composite layer is constant along the airfoil arc direction, this is not the case for core material which is often tapered towards e.g. the trailing edge in a wind turbine blade. windIO supports specifying thickness as a 2D array, where the first line defines the spanwise grid equivalent to the 1D grid normally used, and following lines define the chordwise grid that represent the normalized arc distance between the layers' `start_nd_arc` and its `end_nd_arc`.
+While it is often a good approximation that thickness of a composite layer is constant along the airfoil arc direction, this is not the case for core material which is often tapered towards e.g. the trailing edge in a wind turbine blade. windIO supports specifying thickness as a 2D array, where the first line defines the spanwise grid equivalent to the 1D grid normally used, and following lines define the chordwise grid that represent the normalized arc distance between the layers' :code:`start_nd_arc` and its :code:`end_nd_arc`.

 .. code-block:: yaml